harsh913/Hospital-management-system-app/README.md

 # hospital-management-system
-TE Project : this is an android application built for the management of hospital, with functions like patient reports, doctor appointments, bills, and treatment related instructions.
+Second Year Project : this is an android application built for the management of hospital, with functions like patient reports, doctor appointments, bills, and treatment related instructions.